sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/200 - field-query-object/100 - anchor.md

 }
 ```

 String anchors are expanded behind the scenes to case-insensitive `includes` matches.
-The preceding example is expanded automatically as:
+Sensible automatically expands the preceding example as:

 ```json
       "anchor": {